Kaua‘i Phase I Environmental Site Assessments

 While Kauaʻi is often perceived as primarily rural, it does have defined areas of commercial and industrial activity.
 Līhuʻe serves as the island’s governmental and economic center, with development tied closely to plantation-era infrastructure.

 Nearby Nawiliwili Harbor has long functioned as a key shipping and logistics hub, supporting both agricultural exports and modern commercial activity.
-These areas historically included warehouses, fuel storage, transportation facilities, and agricultural processing operations.
+These areas historically supported warehouses, fuel storage, transportation infrastructure, harbor operations, and agricultural processing uses.

-Because industrial activity on Kauaʻi is relatively concentrated, environmental risk is often localized rather than widespread.
+Because industrial activity on Kauaʻi is relatively concentrated, commercial and industrial environmental concerns are often concentrated rather than island wide.
 However, in areas like Līhuʻe and Nawiliwili, historical commercial and industrial use can play a significant role in Phase I ESA findings.

 Tourism Development and Coastal Land Use (1960s–Present)